Review of residential zones completed

 The reformed residential zones

-The changes that have been announced will provide a fairer approach to managing residential development, and will deliver consistent outcomes across Victoria's suburbs, towns and cities.
+The changes will provide a fairer approach to managing residential development, and will deliver consistent outcomes across Victoria's suburbs, towns and cities.
 They will deliver certainty in residential areas, regardless of where you live.

 The key reforms: